 In addition to building a strong case on your behalf, our lawyers can help you navigate any challenges to your claim and negotiate with insurers to ensure you receive a fair amount of compensation.

 If you lost a loved one to an illness caused by work-related chemical exposure, you and your family members may qualify for survivor benefits through workers’ compensation.
 You may also be able to bring a lawsuit on behalf of a deceased party if their illness was caused by a negligent party other than their employer.

 Why Choose Shulman & Hill?

-At Shulman & Hill, we understand the long-term dangers that surround personal injury cases.
-Whether it comes in the form of financial hardship or mental trauma, accidents can be absolutely devastating to victims and their families.
+At Shulman & Hill, we understand the long-term effects and challenges that surround chemical exposure cases.
+Whether it comes in the form of financial or physical hardships, illnesses and injuries can be devastating to victims and their families.

 This is why we work on a contingency-based model.
-At our New York personal injury law firm, we will assess the potential of your case in a free consultation.
+At our New York City chemicals exposure law firm, we can assess whether or not you may qualify for compensation during a free legal consultation.
 If we choose to take on your case, we will only charge you if we win.
-Give us a call today at 212-221-1000
+Give us a call today at 212-221-1000 or contact us online.